elliottdehn/impulse/README.md

 # Points of Interest
 1. Orderless state updates.
 Essentially: each field inside the state is its own self-contained state, enabling each field to update asynchronously instead of serially.
 This increases separation of concerns and reusability.
 This was strictly necessary to increase the complexity of my application.
-2. The application is available on the Google Play Store for you to try.
-Search: "IMPULSE!"
-3. Emphasis on immutability, though not perfect.
+2. Emphasis on immutability, though not perfect.
-4. Decently effective tests that really helped me execute my massive refactor without introducing chaos.
-I wish I had instead wrote tests first, which is what I plan to do for my next project - the coverage on this project is not necessarily excellent.
+3. Effective tests which helped execute a massive refactor without introducing chaos.

 # Victories
 1. I learned a whole heck of a lot just by doing my own non-trivial project.
 It was a great idea, and I should do it more often.